vincehass/GFN-Diffusion-Samplers/README.md

 ## Conclusion
 This repository presents a **GFN-enhanced diffusion model** for energy-based generative modeling.
 By integrating energy functions, trajectory balance, and flow conservation, this framework enables controlled, high-quality generation with applications in structured design, molecular synthesis, and image generation.

-For more details, refer to **DiffusionRecapGFN.pdf** included in this repository.
+For more details, refer to **GFN-FlowMatching.pdf** included in this repository.

 ---